 6. Loro Piana 360 Flexy Wool Sneakers

 BEST LUXURY OPTION

 The luxury pick on this list, Loro Piana’s wool runners are super light.
 Like really light.
-The 360 in their name refers to their 360 gram, or ¾ of a pound, lightness that makes it feel like there’s almost nothing there at all.
-The Italian brand also builds their wool shoes from ultra soft Wish wool, a proprietary wool material that’s made entirely by Loro Piana themselves, it adds even more softness and comfort than a standard pair of wool shoes.
+The 360 in their name refers to their 360 gram, or 3/4 of a pound, lightness that makes it feel like there’s almost nothing on your foot at all.
+The Italian brand also builds their wool shoes from ultra soft Wish wool, a proprietary wool material that’s made entirely by Loro Piana themselves.
+This wool adds even more softness and comfort than a standard pair of wool shoes.
 The light sole pops nicely alongside the rich, two-toned gray, too.

 Sperry has always been known for their boat shoes, but they’ve been able to take much of the same design features that have made them such a beloved staple and incorporate them into their actual shoes.
-Specifically, their rubber outsoles help to provide stability on a number of surfaces, while providing a nice look alongside the wool upper.
+Specifically, their rubber outsoles help to provide stability on a number of surfaces, while providing a nice look alongside their upper, which in this case is a handsome wool.
 Speaking of, you’ll get all of the same breathability and comfort from that upper.
 Also included in that upper is an abrasion-resistant lining, which helps decrease the amount of time it takes to break in the shoe.

 8. Frye Ludlow Wool Chukka Sneaker